-In response to student and labour market demand, Douglas College experienced rapid growth from 2008 to 2014 making it the largest college and seventh-largest post-secondary institution in British Columbia, serving over 24,000 students each year including over 16,000 credit students and 8,000 non-credit students enrolling in one or more semesters.
+In response to student and labour market demand, Douglas College experienced rapid growth from 2010 to 2014 making it the largest college and seventh-largest provider of advanced education in British Columbia, serving over 24,000 students each year (i.e., over 16,000 credit students and 8,000 non-credit students enrolling in one or more semesters).
 Approximately 12,000 credit students enroll in each of the Fall and Winter semesters and 6,000 in the Summer semester.
-Although domestic enrolments have leveled off the past year, international enrolments have continued to expand rapidly at a compound annual growth rate of greater than 10 percent.
-International students now represent 17.5 percent of annual credit course registrations.
+Although domestic enrolments were flat this past year, enrolments for Summer 2017 are encouraging.
+The number of domestic enrolments have increased 3% over the previous summer.
+For many years, Douglas College has experienced sustained and steady growth in international student enrolments, with over 90 countries represented.
+International students now represent 19.6% of annual credit course registrations.

-When part-time and full-time students are translated into full-time equivalent students (FTE), Douglas College serves approximately 10,000 FTE students annually.
-Of the almost 10,000 FTE, 7,300 FTEs are domestic students in credit programs that the provincial government funds.
-The remainder are international students (1,700 FTE), who pay the full cost of their education through international tuition fees, and non-credit students (900 FTE), who pay the full cost of continuing educational programs or receive training through the College's Training Group.
+When part-time and full-time students are translated into full-time equivalent students (FTE), Douglas College serves just over 10,000 FTE students annually.
+Of those 10,000 FTE, 7,100 FTEs are domestic students in credit programs that the provincial government funds.
+The remainder are international students (1,900 FTE), who pay the full cost of their education through international tuition fees, and non-credit students (1,000 FTE), who pay the full cost of continuing educational programs or receive training through the College's Training Group.
 The Training Group is a self-funded contract training branch that serves the private and public sector.

-FTE Enrolment (Including International, CE, and Contract Training)

-Fiscal Years 2014/15 and 2015/16
+FTE Enrolment (Including International, CE, and Contract Training) Fiscal Years 2015/16 and 2016/17

-2014/15 2015/16
+2015/16 2016/17

-Business 403 373
+Business 373 369

-Health and human services 1,708 1,686
+Health and human services 1,686 1,596

-Performing arts 181 192
+Performing arts 192 204

-Science 579 596
+Science 596 590

-University transfer programs 4,527 4,420
+University transfer programs 4,420 4,479

-Developmental programs 596 465
+Developmental programs 465 375

-Training Group 507 453
+Training Group 453 479

-Subtotal: Countable towards Ministry target 8,501 8,185
+Subtotal: Countable towards Ministry target 8,185 8,092

-International education 1,524 1,658
+International education 1,658 1,943

-Total 10,025 9,843
+Total 9,843 10,035

-^{}FTE for Business, Health and Human Services, Performing Arts, and Science reflect FTE for closed enrolment, selective entry and CE programs only within those areas.
+\FTE for Business, Health and Human Services, Performing Arts, and Science reflect FTE for closed enrolment, selective entry and CE programs only within those areas.
 FTE generated by University transfer programs within each of those areas is aggregated under the heading "University Transfer Programs".

-Douglas College Students by City of Residence, Academic Year 2014/15
+Douglas College Students by City of Residence\, Academic Year 2014/15

-^{} Based on current address of record.
+\ Based on current address of record.
 Note, outside of lower mainland addresses will reflect online student registrations or students who chose to retain their originating address before they moved to the lower mainland to attend classes at the New Westminster and/or Coquitlam campus.
-Also, excludes Off-shore international students, and 374 Domestic and On-shore international students with un-map able addresses, i.e. outside of BC, etc. Mission = 53, Abbotsford= 74.
+Also, excludes Off-shore international students, and 374 Domestic and On-shore international students with un-map able addresses, i.e. outside of BC, etc. Mission = 53, Abbotsford = 74.

-Approximately 60% of Douglas College's students come from the Douglas region, notably the Tri-Cities, Burnaby, and New Westminster and 40% come from outside the region, most notably Surrey.
-Indeed, Surrey at 23% is now the municipality where the greatest number of Douglas College students reside.
+Approximately 60% of Douglas College's students come from the Douglas region (i.e., the Tri-Cities, Burnaby, and New Westminster) and 40% come from outside the region, most notably Surrey.
+Indeed, at 23%, Surrey is now the municipality where the greatest number of Douglas College students reside.
 Reflecting the rapidly growing, suburban population it serves, Douglas College students are relatively young, with 56% under the age of 25.
-The fastest growing age demographic of Douglas students is the 18-21-year-old group, which grew by 11% over the past three years.
-Douglas has the fastest growing 18-21 demographic of any Lower Mainland Teaching Intensive University or College.
+The fastest growing age demographic of Douglas students is the 18-21-year-old group, which grew by 9% over the past three years.